niemopen/niem-naming-design-rules/ndr6src.md

                                                             |   }
                                                             | }
 ```
-<figcaption><a name="fig4-8">Figure 4-8: Instance of an ordinary class in XML and JSON</a></figcaption>
+<figcaption><a name="fig4-8">Figure 4-8: Instance of a class in XML and JSON</a></figcaption>

-These ordinary classes are represented in XSD as a complex type with complex content ("CCC type"); that is, a type with child elements.
+These classes are represented in XSD as a complex type with complex content ("CCC type"); that is, a type with child elements.
 [Figure 4-9](#fig4-9) below shows a ordinary Class object defining the class of the `ItemWeightMeasure` property in the example above, represented first in CMF, and then in XSD as a complex type with child elements.

 ```
 <Class structures:id="ex.WeightMeasureType">